 This chapter demonstrates how women’s bodies were appropriated (in times of adversity) to promote Jewishness and Jewish ethnic/racial body aesthetics in a variety of locations, including Europe (Germany, Poland, Hungary), Tel Aviv, Argentina, and the United States.

 Wallach, Kerry.
 “Recognition for the ‘Beautiful Jewess’: Beauty Queens Crowned by Modern Jewish Print Media.”
-Globalizing Beauty: Consumerism and Body Aesthetics in the Twentieth Century.
-Eds.
-Hartmut Berghoff and Thomas Kühne.
-German Historical Institute “Worlds of Consumption” Series.
-New York: Palgrave Macmillan, 2013.
-131-150.
+In Globalizing Beauty: Consumerism and Body Aesthetics in the Twentieth Century, edited by Hartmut Berghoff and Thomas Kühne.
+New York: Palgrave Macmillan (2013): 131-150.

 The complete work can be purchased on the publisher's website.